-At the wedding, Eleanor Cadbury, who is the cousin of the family who founded the Cadbury chocolate empire, wore a stunning cream dress and overcoat, while holding a matching bouquet of cream roses.
+At the wedding, Eleanor Cadbury, who is a cousin of the family who founded the Cadbury chocolate empire, wore a stunning cream dress and overcoat, while holding a matching bouquet of cream roses.
 The Duke wore the family Campbell tartan.

 The Saturday service was attended by more than 100 guests.
 The Church of Scotland ceremony was officiated by The Rev. John Willard of St. Mary's and was assisted by, Inveraray parish minister, The Rev. Brian Wilkinson of Glenaray, Inveraray, and featured a Gaelic blessing.
 The bride was given in marriage by her father and was attended by Miss Alice Palau, George Bruce and Laura Landale.
 Mr. Jamie Landale was best man.
 A reception took place afterwards at the bride's home.

 Through her marriage, Eleanor Cadbury gained the title of Duchess of Argyll on 8 June 2002.

 While the Campbell ancestral home of Inveraray Castle will be the couple's family home, they will be living and working in London, but spending more of their personal time in Scotland.
 After the wedding, the Duke continued his employment with whisky distiller Chivas Brothers Ltd, while Duchess Eleanor remained with the public relations and communications management firm Weber Shandwick Worldwide, London, England.
 Inveraray Castle was the setting for a party when the couple returned from their honeymoon